 Imagine you’re feeling this way about quite a few things you do together and not expressing it, and the effect this might have on you and your relationship.
 When we repeatedly override our true Yes and No feelings, we can even we lose touch knowing with what we really want and need.

 And this makes us much more likely to just go along with what our partner wants, and acting in ways that support the meeting of their needs, without tending to our own, or perhaps not even acknowledging that we have certain needs.
 And so it becomes a cycle where we get more and more lost.

-So, take space from your partner regularly to check in with yourself and ask questions like:
+So, take space from your partner regularly to check in with yourself and ask yourself questions like:

 – Do I really feel a full Yes/No to this? (e.g. to a small request, or a major thing like the relationship itself)